Ticino: Referendum decisions

 Since a referendum in September 2013, Ticino is the only Swiss canton where wearing full-face veils is illegal.
 Supporters of the ban cited the case of a 20-year-old Pakistani woman from Bellinzona, who was killed by her husband for refusing to wear a headscarf.
 The Burqa ban was later approved by the Grand Council in November 2015.

 In September 2016, Ticino voters approved a Swiss People's Party-sponsored referendum that gives precedence to Swiss workers, as opposed to foreign workers, defying freedom of movement agreements between Switzerland and the EU.

-Political subdivisions
+Administrative subdivisions

 Districts

 The canton is divided into eight districts: